OumaimaZerouali/devs-insights/_posts/2025-04-08-openapi-angular.md

 ### Testing Adjustments

 Tests needed some love too.
-I replaced a bunch of old `MockProvider`s with simpler mocks using the generated interfaces.
+I replaced a bunch of old `MockProvider` with simpler mocks using the generated interfaces.

 Example: